Building Our “Mistake Muscles”: 5 Takeaways from Real Talk by Catalyst (Blog Post)

 We were inspired not only by the amazing conversations we had throughout the three days, but also by the conversations that occurred in the virtual chatroom and networking sessions.
 So many attendees shared their personal stories of making mistakes, experiencing bias or discrimination, and facing hard truths about their own privileges and challenges faced.

 Let us all aspire to continue this culture of Real Talk in our daily workplaces.

 A special thank you to our donors: Pfizer, Accenture, Morgan Stanley, Nationwide, The Coca-Cola Company, Dell, KeyBank, Kimberley-Clark Corporation, KKR, KPMG, Raytheon Technologies, UPS, Edward Jones, and Pitney Bowes.

 We are also tremendously grateful for the 35 esteemed speakers from all over the world for your expertise and invaluable insights.

 You will also receive exclusive access to our conversation with Mr. Philonise Floyd, Activist and Brother of George Floyd, where he offers a much needed voice on creating a world free of bias.

-Dr. Dnika J. Travis, vice president, research at Catalyst, is a recognized researcher, educator, and change leader.
-At Catalyst, Dnika leads research initiatives and manages content creation.
-Her most recent work involves building and piloting the Catalyst Inclusion Accelerator, a diagnostic and action planning tool to help companies measure the…
+Dr. Dnika J. Travis, former Vice President, Research & Strategy, at Catalyst, is a recognized researcher, educator, and change leader.
+At Catalyst, Dnika led research initiatives and managed content creation.
+Her work involved building and piloting the Catalyst Inclusion Accelerator, a diagnostic and action planning tool to help companies measure…